jing-interactive/Cinder-portfolio-deprecated/NghiaAR/README.txt

 NVIDIA graphics card.
 Since then I've removed all GPU code and did a major overhaul of the code.
 The new code is called NAR, short for Nghia's Augmented Reality :)

-This newer code is intended for educational purposes, targeted at beginners working on AR who need some basic code to get them started.
+This code is intended for educational purposes, targeted at beginners working on AR who need some basic code to get them started.